sahiljoster32/some_python_projects/cricket_scraped_data_set/README.md

 <br/>

 ## Steps to run this script on your program.
-- firstly, set your pdfs's file path in program.
-- secondly, set the path of your newly created file.
-- then, open your shell in script's folder and type `python pdf.py pdf1name pdf2name`
-- then follow instructions.
+- make a local repository.
+- and run simply as you run other python files.

 <br/>

-## FOR REFERENCE OR TO TRY THE CODE ADDED 2 SAMPLE PDFS
+## FOR REFERENCE OR TO understand THE CODE output ADDED 1 SAMPLE spreadsheet
 <br/>

 ---